rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 * **This configuration setting requires a preload of the KeyCapture module**.
 * **IMPORTANT: The mapping of application keys is device-specific; behavior may vary from one device to another.**

 Specifies which WM/CE Application keys (numbered A1 to A16) should be enabled (all are disabled by default).
-For each key to be enabled, define a EnableApplicationKey_X tag, replacing the 'X' with the key being enabled.
-For example, to enable key A5, your tag will include 'EnableApplicationKey_A5' as in the sample, below.
+For each key to be enabled, define a tag using `EnableApplicationKey_X`, replacing the 'X' with the key being enabled.
+For example, to enable key A5, your tag will include `EnableApplicationKey_A5` as below.
+See the [sample Config.xml file](#configxml-file-format) for correct branch placement.

 **Configuration Identifier**:
 Not Configurable<br>